Best Of (Tokio Hotel album)

-Best Of TH is the first compilation album by German rock band Tokio Hotel, it was released December 14, 2010 internationally, and in Germany on December 13, 2010.
+Best Of TH is the first compilation album by German rock band Tokio Hotel, it was released on December 13, 2010 in Germany, and December 14, 2010 internationally.

 The album is composed of songs from their studio albums Schrei (2005), Zimmer 483 (2007), Scream (2007) and Humanoid (2009), plus two previously unreleased songs; the first, "Mädchen aus dem All", was originally recorded to be released on Schrei while the second song, "Hurricanes And Suns", was recorded in 2009.
 It was released in three major formats: standard edition, German and English; and a limited deluxe edition, including both German and English editions and a bonus DVD comprising the majority of Tokio Hotel's music videos and the "Making Of" videos for selected music videos.